Preparing for Graduation

-The catalog in use when a student first enrolls governs his graduation requirements unless that catalog is over seven years old, or that student has left and then re-enrolled more than one year later.
+The catalog in use when a student first enrolls governs his or her graduation requirements unless that catalog is more than seven years old, or the student has left and then re-enrolled more than one year later.
 Consequently, that catalog should be retained and used as a guide in planning for graduation.
 A student may select a subsequent catalog, if desired; but all requirements must be completed from that catalog.

 Confirming Intent to Graduate

-Graduate students should confirm their intent to participate in commencement in the preceding fall by completing the Intent to Graduate form.
-The deadline for indicating your intent to participate in commencement is February 1, 2013.
-Upon receipt of your Intent to Graduate Form in the office of the registrar, an academic evaluation will be generated for you using the WebAdvisor degree audit program.
-A representative from the office of the registrar will confirm your tentative date of completion and add your name to the list of prospective graduates, as appropriate.
+Graduate students should confirm their intent to participate in commencement by completing the Intent to Graduate form.
+The deadline for indicating your intent to participate in commencement is March 13, 2020.
+Upon receipt of your Intent to Graduate Form in the Office of the Registrar, an academic evaluation will be generated on your behalf.
+Upon confirmation of your eligibility for graduation, a representative from the Office of the Registrar will confirm your tentative date of completion and add your name to the list of prospective graduates, as appropriate.

 If you anticipate any changes in grades earned in specific courses, take the time to review your transcript to ensure that those changes actually occurred.

-A complimentary official copy of your final transcript will be mailed to you at your home address after your degree has been posted.
-If you anticipate a change of address following graduation, please make sure to update your address information in CedarInfo as soon as possible.
+A complimentary official copy of your final transcript will be emailed to you at your email address as recorded in the Office of the Registrar after your degree has been posted.
+If you anticipate a change of your email address following graduation, please make sure to update your email address information in CedarInfo as soon as possible.

 Requesting Additional Transcripts

-Additional copies of your transcript may be requested electronically or by letter, fax, or in person.
-To obtain a copy of your transcript for an employer or for other purposes, visit the office of the registrar website or stop into the office and complete the process to request an official copy of your transcript.
+Additional copies of your transcript may be requested electronically.
+To obtain a copy of your transcript for an employer or for other purposes, visit the Office of the Registrar website.
 Please allow three to five business days for regular transcript processing.
-A fee of $10 per transcript is applicable and payable at the time of the request.
+A fee will be assessed per transcript and payable at the time of the request.
 Additional fees apply if expedited processing and/or delivery service is requested.